nullromo/kylekovacs/blog/commander-primer/README.md

 > **History Note**: Commander is often called Elder Dragon Highlander (EDH).
 > This is a reference to 2 things.
 First, when Commander was invented, the only
 > legal commanders were the five Elder Dragons, pictured below.
 Second, the
-> movie _Highlander_ popularaized the phrase "there can only be one," which
+> movie _Highlander_ popularized the phrase "there can only be one," which
 > refers here to the singleton nature of the format.
 Since all the Elder Dragons
 > have 7 power, the commander damage rule was set at 21 to account for 3 hits
 > from an Elder Dragon.